kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 >PodTemplateOverrides has been removed in v2.2.
 If you’re currently using it in your TrainJob manifests, you’ll need to migrate to the RuntimePatches API.

-## Infrastructure & Breaking Changes
+## Breaking Changes

 This release introduces a set of architectural improvements and breaking changes that lay the foundations for a more scalable and modularized Trainer.
 Please review the following when upgrading to Trainer v2.2:

-### Required: Migrating to RuntimePatches API
+### Replace PodTemplateOverrides with RuntimePatches API

 As mentioned above, PodTemplateOverrides has been replaced with RuntimePatches API to support manager-scoped customization and prevent conflicts when multiple controllers are patching the same TrainJob.

 If you are using PodTemplateOverrides in your TrainJob manifests or SDK code, you will need to migrate to the manager-keyed RuntimePatches structure.
-See the [RuntimePatches](#customize-runtime-configs:-runtimepatchesapi) section above for the full API shape and examples.
+See the  [RuntimePatches Operator Guide](https://www.kubeflow.org/docs/components/trainer/operator-guides/runtime-patches/#runtimepatches-overview), and [Options Reference](https://sdk.kubeflow.org/en/latest/train/options.html) for more information.

-### Required: Remove numProcPerNode from Torch API
+### Remove numProcPerNode from the Torch MLPolicy API

 The numProcPerNode field has been removed from the Torch MLPolicy.
 Process-per-node configuration is now handled directly through the container resources, so any TrainJob manifests or SDK calls that set numProcPerNode explicitly will need to be updated before upgrading to v2.2.

-### Required: Remove ElasticPolicy API
+### Remove ElasticPolicy API

-We no longer support the ElasticPolicy API from the MLPolicy as part of Trainer v2.2.
-If your TrainJobs rely on elastic training configuration through this API, you will need to migrate to the updated approach before upgrading.
+The ElasticPolicy API has been removed from MLPolicy in Trainer v2.2.
+Elastic training is not yet available in this release, we are actively working on a [redesigned implementation](https://github.com/kubeflow/trainer/issues/2903) for future release.
+If your TrainJobs rely on elastic training configuration, please hold off on upgrading until that work lands.

 ### Some TrainJob API fields are now immutable